itthinx/affiliates/readme.txt

 == Upgrade Notice ==

-= 2.18.0 =
+= 2.18.1 =
-* This release enhances the precision with which referral values are stored.
+* This release is for compatibility with WooCommerce 3.0.0.